-NextEra Energy's principal rate-regulated electric utility subsidiary, Florida Power & Light Company (FPL), reported second-quarter 2017 net income of $526 million, or $1.12 per share, compared to $448 million, or $0.96 per share, for the prior-year quarter.
+NextEra Energy's principal rate-regulated electric utility subsidiary, Florida Power & Light Company (FPL), reported third-quarter 2017 net income of $566 million, or $1.19 per share, compared to $515 million, or $1.11 per share, for the prior-year quarter.

 NextEra Energy Resources

-NextEra Energy Resources, the competitive energy business of NextEra Energy, reported a second-quarter 2017 contribution to net income attributable to NextEra Energy on a GAAP basis of $301 million, or $0.64 per share, compared to $234 million, or $0.50 per share, in the prior-year comparable quarter.
-On an adjusted basis, NextEra Energy Resources' earnings for the second-quarter of 2017 were $351 million, or $0.74 per share, compared to $313 million, or $0.67 per share, for the second quarter of 2016.
+NextEra Energy Resources, the competitive energy business of NextEra Energy, reported a third-quarter 2017 contribution to net income attributable to NextEra Energy on a GAAP basis of $292 million, or $0.62 per share, compared to $307 million, or $0.66 per share, in the prior-year comparable quarter.
+On an adjusted basis, NextEra Energy Resources' earnings for the third-quarter of 2017 were $292 million, or $0.62 per share, compared to $279 million, or $0.60 per share, for the third quarter of 2016.

-NextEra Energy Resources' contribution to second-quarter 2017 adjusted earnings per share increased $0.07, or approximately 10 percent, compared to the prior-year quarter.
-The business' results were primarily driven by contributions from new investments, reflecting continued growth in the contracted renewables portfolio and gas pipeline development projects.
-Partially offsetting the positive results were a decline in contributions from existing generation assets and gas infrastructure, as well as higher interest expense.
+NextEra Energy Resources' contribution to third-quarter 2017 adjusted earnings per share increased $0.02, compared to the prior-year quarter.
+The business' results were primarily driven by contributions from new investments, reflecting continued growth in the contracted renewables portfolio.
+Partially offsetting the positive results were higher interest expense and a decline in contributions from existing generation assets due to low wind resource.

-During the second quarter, the NextEra Energy Resources team continued to execute on its backlog and pursue additional opportunities for contracted renewables development.
-Over the past few months, the team added 631 MW of additional renewables projects to its backlog, including approximately 193 MW of new wind projects and roughly 438 MW of new solar projects.
-NextEra Energy Resources commissioned an additional 213 MW of wind repowering projects and successfully negotiated its first power purchase agreement amendment for a repowering project, adding an additional 200 MW to its repowering backlog, which now totals around 1,800 MW.
-Including repowering projects, the company expects to bring a total of approximately 10,100 MW to 16,500 MW of renewables into service from 2017 through 2020.
+During the third quarter, the NextEra Energy Resources team continued to execute on its backlog and pursue additional opportunities for contracted renewables development.
+Over the past few months, the team added 760 MW of additional renewables projects to its backlog, including approximately 566 MW of new wind projects for 2018 delivery, approximately 164 MW of new solar projects for delivery between 2018 and 2020 and a 30-MW battery storage project that will be paired with one of the solar power purchase agreements.
+This project is the largest combined solar and storage facility in the U.S. announced to date.
+Also during the quarter, NextEra Energy Resources added 514 MW to its repowering backlog, commissioned an additional 308 MW of wind repowering projects and closed its first tax equity financing for a wind repowering portfolio.

 Corporate and Other

-On a GAAP basis, Corporate and Other earnings increased $0.22 per share in the second quarter of 2017, compared to the prior-year comparable period.
-On an adjusted basis, Corporate and Other earnings decreased $0.04 per share in the second quarter of 2017, compared to the prior-year comparable period.
+On a GAAP basis, Corporate and Other earnings increased $0.13 per share in the third quarter of 2017, compared to the prior-year comparable period.
+On an adjusted basis, Corporate and Other earnings increased $0.01 per share in the third quarter of 2017, compared to the prior-year comparable period.